FullStack-HY/FullStack-Hy.github.io/src/content/2/en/part2e.md

 }
 ```

-**Note:** when the content of the file <i>index.js</i> changes, React does not notice that automatically so you must refresh the browser to see your changes!
+**Note:** when the content of the file <i>index.css</i> changes, React might not notice that automatically so you may need to refresh the browser to see your changes!

 CSS rules comprise of <i>selectors</i> and <i>declarations</i>.
 The selector defines which elements the rule should be applied to.
 The selector above is <i>h1</i>, which will match all of the <i>h1</i> header tags in our application.